dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ```

-Dafny rewrites `@`-attributes to old-style equivalent attribute.
-The definition of these attributes is similar to the following+:
+Dafny rewrites `@`-attributes to old-style equivalent attributes.
+The definition of these attributes is similar to the following:

 <!-- %no-check -->
 ```dafny